-- Lack of sleep: Studies have shown a link between sleeping quality and body weight.
-People who sleep short time may have until 30% higher chance of weight gain compared to people who sleep an average of 7 hours per night.
+- Lack of sleep: Studies have shown a link between sleeping quality and bodyweight.
+People who sleep a short time may have until 30% higher chance of weight gain compared to people who sleep an average of 7 hours per night.
 There are several reasons for that: short sleepers may be tired to exercise during the day, decreasing their chances of burning calories through exercise, may take in more calories than long sleepers due to their long time awakeness and as such have more opportunities to overeat.
-A lack of sleep may also disrupt the balance of appetite control hormones, so short sleepers may feel hungrier than long ones
+A lack of sleep may also disrupt the balance of appetite control hormones, so short sleepers may feel hungrier than long ones.

 << Previous article